Multifunctional biomaterialsPhoto: Foltan/ATB

 Woody biomass from agriculture is an important raw material for bioeconomic value chains and offers significant potential for climate protection and energy security.
 Our research focuses on advanced processes for the production and sustainable use of lignocellulose for bioenergy and biomaterials, which for example can be used as fibers in the construction, pulp and paper industries or as feedstock for the production of biobased chemicals.

-Our research aims at producing lignocellulosic biomass sustainably on agricultural land using fast-growing woody plants in short rotationor agroforestry systems, as well as using suitable plant species on rewetted peatland sites (paludiculture).
+Our research aims at producing lignocellulosic biomass sustainably on agricultural land using fast-growing woody plants in short rotationor agroforestry systems (link to Youtube video), as well as using suitable plant species on rewetted peatland sites (paludiculture).

 We are investigating the site-specific potentials of biomass production and carbon storage and are developing technical solutions for harvesting, storage and processing of woody biomass, especially in terms of energy requirements.